SCHEMES

 • A complete application means an application supported by ALL the required documents for that application.

-• Compliant Service sector SMEs may apply for grants on specialized equipment and software relevant to their services.
+• However Compliant Service sector SMEs may apply for grants on specialised equipment and software relevant for their services.

-• The effective date of transfer of funds considered is the one evidenced by the chequeen/Card, the Bank statement and not the date of the invoice or receipt.
+• The date considered is the effective date of transfer of funds to any supplier as evidenced by the cheque/Card, the Bank statement and not the date of the invoice or receipt.

 • VAT is not covered under the scheme.